Code360In/katacoda-scenarios-41/git-03-remove-file-from-commit/step2.md

 We have all 4 files ready to be commited, but unfortunately, we don't want those changes.

-First, ;et's check what is in the file `testfile-01`
+First, let's check what is in the file `testfile-01`

 `cat testfile-01`{{execute}}